POSITION TITLE: Student Transition Assistant (x2 Positions Available)

 REQUIRED DOCUMENTS AND ASSIGNMENTS FOR APPLICATION:

-- Please prepare for the interview a 3-minute presentation about an idea for an event/workshop/program to help support New Students as they prepare to begin their studies at York.
+- Please prepare for the interview (only begin preparing once you have received an invitation to interview) a 3-minute presentation, with a PowerPoint slide deck- about an idea for an event/workshop/program to help support New Students as they prepare to begin their studies at York.
 Please make sure to discuss why your idea be helpful to the new students.

 - Only those applicants considered for an interview will be contacted.